-By using advanced budgeting systems (Adaptive, Cognos Express, TM1) and moving away from error prone, manual and inefficient spreadsheets, organisations can significantly modernise the way they budget.
-They can reduce their planning or budgeting cycles, budget at an aggregated or detailed level (top down/bottom up), conduct rolling forecasts, promote the right behaviours and better align budgeting with strategy through scorecarding.
+You can reduce planning or budgeting cycles significantly by taking out the labour intensive components, budget at an aggregated or detailed level (top down/bottom up), conduct rolling forecasts, promote the right behaviours and better align budgeting with strategy through scorecarding.

 The Return on Investment for a planning tool is definite, and can be seen in as little as 3 months.
 To modernise your approach and take budgeting and planning for your organisation to the next level, start by exploring market leading software such as Adaptive Insights and IBM Planning Analytics (TM1).

 If you’re interested in moving away from traditional budgeting approaches and exploring corporate Budgeting and Planning tools for your organisation, we can help.
 Our consultants are finance professionals, with a majority holding professional accounting qualifications (CA/CPA).

 QMetrix has successfully implemented solutions for many organisations across industries, and can make a recommendation for a Budgeting and Planning tool that suits your unique organisation.
 Let’s chat.

 This post was originally published on 22 April 2014 and updated since.